safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise5.md

 ![](./Images/Img4.429.Ex5.WorkspaceWithNotifier.png)

+***NB:** It's important to connect these two transformers to the &lt;Initiator&gt; port of the FeatureReader, where only one feature will emerge.
+If you connect them to the &lt;Generic&gt; output port then you will get an email for every feature in the Shapefile dataset!*

 <br>**3) Edit FMEServerEmailGenerator**
 <br>Inspect the parameters for the FMEServerEmailGenerator.
 This transformer can be used to override the configurations in the Email Subscription created in Step 1.